jlianyz/first-project/README.md

 # Ninja Gym website
 ## Stream One Project: User-Centric Frontend Development - Code Institute
 ### Introduction
 This is a website for Ninja Gym, an imaginary boxing gym, to attract boxing enthusiasts who are new potential members and retain existing members by providing useful info.
-The information is structured into:
+The site can be found [here](https://jlianyz.github.io/first-project/), and the information is structured into:

 **1. The gym**
   * List of facilities